openprocurement/openprocurement.api/docs/source/meat.rst

 Bidding in MEAT
 ---------------

-The same applies to :ref:`Bid`, Parameters of a Bid can be set initially with POST request and modified later with PATCH requests (see more at :ref:`bidding`).
+The same applies to :ref:`Bid` - Parameters of a Bid can be set initially with POST request and modified later with PATCH requests (see more at :ref:`bidding`).

 .. sourcecode:: http